-This purse knitting pattern was dreamt up by me after I bought some yummy sock yarn from Simple Scarves.
+This purse knitting pattern was dreamt up by me after I fell in love with garter stitch.

 Feel free to substitute the yarn.
 I think the pattern can accommodate yarns up to 8 ply.